- Step 1: The K-1 Petition

 - Petitioners requiring an IMBRA waiver should submit related documentation.

 - Evidence that you have met your fiancé(e) in the last two years (unless a waiver applies), have a valid relationship, and have a mutual intent to marry within 90 days of the fiancé(e)’s admission in K-1 status.
-This may include, for example:
+This may include, for example, the types of evidence listed here: Top 11 Ways to Prove a Valid Marriage for Immigration.

 The fiancé(e)’s children are listed in the Form I-129F.
 Separate petitions are not necessary for them.